 - The right trencher for you will depend on the job and the conditions of the worksite.
-If you are a DIYer digging a dirt trench for utility work such as cable, telephone or pipes, then a walk-behind trencher will be ideal.
-If you are digging deep utility trenches in rocky landscape, a ride-on trencher with higher horsepower would be the most productive and the safest.
+If you are a DIYer digging a dirt trench for utility work such as cable, telephone or pipes, then a walk-behind trencher rental will be ideal.
+If you are digging deep utility trenches in a rocky landscape, a ride-on trencher with higher horsepower would be the most productive and the safest.

-- Can a trencher cut through roots?
+Can a trencher cut through roots?

 - If you have a limited number of small roots, ensure your trencher has a strong carbide blade and higher horsepower.
 Then clear the dirt around the roots with the trencher so you have a clear view of them.
 Position the trencher to one side of the root, start the trencher, lower it onto the soil next to the root and move the trencher into the root.
 Do not force the trencher into the root, but be firm.
 Make several cuts into different sides of the root until it is torn up and out of the trench.

 Can you trench frozen ground with a walk-behind trencher?

-- Typically walk-behind trenchers do not have the horsepower or torque for trenching frozen ground.
+- Typically walk-behind trench diggers do not have the horsepower or torque for trenching frozen ground.
 Ride-on trenchers are the standard for frost.
 If it's a light frost and the soil underneath is soft, a walk-behind trencher with a pointed carbide blade will be able to break up the frost.
 However, a walk-behind trencher may take a long time and be insufficient.